Master of Science Program

 Course Descriptions

 This course provides in-depth theoretical knowledge on concepts and principles of epidemiology and its application in health promotion and disease prevention.
-Its focus will be on key areas of epidemiology.
+Its focus will be on key areas of epidemiology. - N640 Advanced Public Health Nursing I course - 3 credits

-N640 Advanced Public Health Nursing I is a course that is designed to provide advanced practice nurses specializing in the role of the Public Health Nurse Leader with the knowledge and skills required to identify and analyze population-based public health problems as they occur in the local, national, and global community.
-Analysis and evaluation of health problems at the community and population level will occur with evidenced based strategies designed to strengthen health promotion and disease prevention, research, practice, education, and policy.
+This course is designed to provide advanced practice nurses specializing in the role of the Public Health Nurse Leader with knowledge and skills required to identify and analyze population-based public health problems as they occur in the local national, and global community.
+Analysis and evaluation of health problems will take place and evidenced based strategies designed to strengthen health promotion and disease prevention research, practice, education, and policy.
+Application of this

-Master of Science – Public Health Office
+Master of Science Student Support

 University of Massachusetts Amherst